Academic Policies and Procedures

 - the student commits a violation of academic integrity.

 A student on Financial Aid Warning will be academically dismissed from the program if:

 - the cumulative index is not raised to at least 2.3 by the end of the following semester.

-- a grade of C+ or better is not achieved on the second attempt of required course.
+- a grade of C+ or better is not achieved on the second attempt of pre-requisite and required courses.

 - a grade of passing (P) is not achieved on the second attempt of a clinical or laboratory course.